• Pistol River Rockhounding is a popular adventure on the Oregon Coast

 Pistol River Rockhounding

-The river gravels contain materials washed down from the Coast Range tributaries, including quartz, agate, jasper, and petrified wood.
-Nephrite jade can occasionally be found as well.
+The river gravels contain materials washed down from Coast Range tributaries, including quartz, agate, jasper, and petrified wood.
+Nephrite jade can also be found.

 Big chunks of white quartz, red brecciated jasper, and green jasper are abundant year-round.
 Agates range from small to larger clear pieces, sometimes showing banding — and occasionally, you might even find carnelian.
 Check the gravels along the riverbanks and in the water during low tide.

-Although the coastline at the Pistol River is set among dunes, interesting rocks and minerals can be collected along the shore at any time of year.
+Despite the dune-lined coastline at the Pistol River, interesting rocks and minerals can be collected along the shore year-round.

 You can also travel upstream to search for more productive areas.
-Drive south on Highway 101 to Frontage Road, then take the Pistol River Loop, and finally turn right onto North Bank Pistol River Road.
-Follow this road upstream toward the Rogue River–Siskiyou National Forest, and look for gravel deposits along the river and small streams — making sure to respect any fences and “No Trespassing” signs.
+Drive south on Highway 101 to Frontage Road, then take Pistol River Loop and turn right onto North Bank Pistol River Road.
+Follow the road upstream toward the Rogue River–Siskiyou National Forest, watching for gravel deposits along the river and small tributary streams — and always respect fences and “No Trespassing” signs.

 Pistol River Camping & Lodging